![]() |

 artistic development in Croatia.
 It looks like modern art was not kept on a

-short leish in the communist era
+short leish in the communist e

 and the arts have followed the European developments.
 Here and there we also